House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. 24% of space heater fires occur whenever the heater is placed too close to fabric.

-Space heater fires can occur for a number of reasons.
+Space heater fires can occur for several reasons.
 However, studies have found that 24% of home heating fire deaths are caused whenever a space heater is placed too close to fabric items, like clothing, bedding, furniture, and mattresses.

-For this reason, nearly a quarter of all home heating fires occur because people are irresponsible in the placement of space heaters.
+For this reason, nearly a quarter of all home heating fires occur because people put space heaters in hazardous areas.

 (Space Heater Involvements with Fabric Fires Gov Info)